 – Manohla Dargis, The New York Times

-Beanpole is shortlisted for an Academy Award for Best Foreign Language Film.
 In post-WWII Leningrad, two women, Iya and Masha (astonishing newcomers Viktoria Miroshnichenko and Vasilisa Perelygina), intensely bonded after fighting side by side as anti-aircraft gunners, attempt to readjust to a haunted world.
 As the film begins, Iya, long and slender and towering over everyone–hence the film’s title–works as a nurse in a shell-shocked hospital, presiding over traumatized soldiers.
 A shocking accident brings them closer and also seals their fates.
 The 28-year-old Russian director Kantemir Balagov won Un Certain Regard’s Best Director prize at this year’s Cannes Film Festival for this richly burnished, occasionally harrowing rendering of the persistent scars of war.

 2019 / Russia / subtitled / 137 min / presented in part by the Indiana University Russian and East European Institute

 Five stars!
 Brilliant… Balagov is a fiercely individual and quite staggeringly accomplished talent. – Peter Bradshaw, The Guardian

 Lemon Tree (with guest speaker) – 7:30 – IU Fine Arts Theater

 Saturday, March 7

 Rigoletto – 4pm – IU Fine Arts Theater

 Lemon Tree – 7:30 IU Fine Arts Theater

 Sunday, March 8